momentum-mod/docs/_posts/commands/2020-05-01-mom_start_mark_create.md

   - mark
 ---

-Marks a starting point inside the start zone trigger for a customized starting location/angle.
+Creates a starting mark (a customized starting location/angle) for the current track.
+Only operates when inside a start zone trigger.